The-Army-Hope/.github/profile/README.md

 Our team project aims to build a robotic remote controlled arm based on the amazing open source [Arduino](https://www.arduino.cc/) and its boards!

 ## Documentation
-Everything about the project's developing is documented in this GitHub organization and in [our official documentation website](https://the-army-hope.github.io/)!
+Everything about the project's developing is documented in this GitHub organization, our main [project repository](https://github.com/The-Army-Hope/RemoteArm) and in [our official documentation website](https://the-army-hope.github.io/)!

 ## Team and contacts
  - [NexIsDumb](https://github.com/NexIsDumb) works on the connection between the arduinos, website, documentation, GitHub organization stuff, helps the other members with coding optimizations and more;